roryl/zsx/README.md

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)

 ## Future Development
 ZSX will only add enhancement features that we find solve common tasks in our applications, without breaking fundemental browser architecture.
-HTML is continually evolving with new features that make browser apps more responsive and user friendly.
+The HTML spec is continually evolving with new features that make browser apps more responsive and user friendly.
 We are betting on HTML/CSS/HTTP and Server Side Rendering as the engine of applications.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)